HEISENBERG9876/University/README.md

 ## About
-A repository containing some of my work done at the University of Wroclaw
+A repository containing some of my work done at the University of Wroclaw.

 ## My courses: